abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/8-Angular-Forms.md

   - Here, we are creating a **two-way data binding** on the `input` element, so that the `name` property in the component class is updated when the input value changes, and the input value is updated when the `name` property changes

-- It's a replacement for `event binding` and `property binding` to handle user input
+- It's a **replacement** for `event binding` and `property binding` to handle user input

   ```html
   <input [value]="name" (input)="name = $event.target.value" />
   ```

 #### Input masking in Angular

+> **Input masking** is a way to format user input as they type, to ensure that the input is in a specific format (e.g., phone number, date, credit card number, etc.)

 - To create an input mask in Angular, you can use the [ngx-mask library](https://www.npmjs.com/package/ngx-mask)